-- (1) In November 2018, BHGE completed an underwritten secondary public offering in which GE and its affiliates sold 101.2 million of its shares of Class A common stock.
-BHGE did not receive any proceeds from the shares sold by GE and its affiliates in this offering.
-The offering included the exchange of our common units (together with the corresponding shares of Class B common stock of BHGE) for Class A common stock of BHGE by GE and its affiliates per the Exchange Agreement. - (2) In November 2017, BHGE's board of directors authorized us to repurchase up to \$3 billion of our common units from BHGE and GE.
-The \$3 billion repurchase authorization is the aggregate authorization for repurchases of BHGE's Class A common stock and Class B common stock together with its paired common unit.
-As of December 31, 2018, the stock repurchase program has been substantially completed. - (3) During 2018, we repurchased and canceled 30,742,152 units for a total consideration of \$1 billion.
-Additionally, in November 2018, we also repurchased 65 million of our common units from GE and its affiliates for an aggregate of \$1,461 million, or \$22.48 per unit, which is the same per unit price, net of discounts and commissions paid by the underwriters to GE and its affiliates in the underwritten public offering.
-In connection with this repurchase, the corresponding shares of Class B common stock of BHGE held by GE and its affiliates were canceled.
+- (1) Share amounts reflected above are net of shares withheld to satisfy the employee's tax withholding obligation. - (2) In November 2018, we completed an underwritten secondary public offering in which GE and its affiliates sold 101.2 million shares of our Class A common stock.
+We did not receive any proceeds from the shares sold by GE and its affiliates in this offering.
+The offering included the exchange of BHGE LLC Units (together with the corresponding shares of Class B common stock) for Class A common stock by GE and its affiliates per the Exchange Agreement. - (3) In November 2017, our board of directors authorized BHGE LLC to repurchase up to \$3 billion of its common units from the Company and GE.
+The \$3 billion repurchase authorization is the aggregate authorization for repurchases of Class A common stock and Class B common stock together with its paired common unit.
+As of December 31, 2018, the stock repurchase program has been substantially completed. - (4) During 2018, we repurchased and canceled 11,500,992 shares of Class A common stock for a total of \$374 million and 19,241,160 shares of Class B common stock from GE together with the paired common units of BHGE LLC for \$626 million.
+Additionally, in November 2018, we also repurchased 65 million of BHGE LLC Units from GE and its affiliates for an aggregate of \$1,461 million, or \$22.48 per share, which is the same per share price, net of discounts and commissions paid by the underwriters to GE and its affiliates in the underwritten public offering.
+In connection with this repurchase, the corresponding shares of Class B common stock held by GE and its affiliates were canceled.

-As a result of the exchange of BHGE's shares in the secondary offering and our common units repurchased in November 2018, GE's ownership of our common units reduced during the fourth guarter of 2018 from approximately 62.5% to approximately 50.4%.
+As a result of the exchange of shares in the secondary offering and the BHGE LLC Units repurchased in November 2018, GE's economic interest in BHGE LLC reduced during the fourth quarter of 2018 from approximately 62.5% to approximately 50.4%.
+The effect of this change in ownership resulted in a decrease in noncontrolling interests of \$3,761 million and accumulated other comprehensive income of \$282 million with a corresponding increase in capital in excess of par value totaling \$4,043 million.